quark-engine/quark-engine/docs/source/quark_method_reference.rst

 **The algorithm of get_rule_classification_data**

-The ``get_rule_classification_data`` method returns the crimes in the call graph analysis list and the cross-references between their parent functions.
+The ``get_rule_classification_data`` method returns the crimes in the call graph analysis list and the cross-references of their parent functions.

 .. code-block :: TEXT